TailWindSea/InteractiveSigns/README.md

 # False - so that when an item is inserted into the signs, it will be flat (2D)
 enable_items_volume: false

+# A list of items that will not be allowed to be tabbed (default: empty)
+blacklist_of_items:
+  - #nothing

 # True - so players need the “permission_can_use_signs” permission to insert items into the signs
 # False - so all players can insert items into signs